 - Send things home with lists & contact details of recommended courier companies

-- Transportation details from arriving into Nepal to taking local or private transport throughout the country
+- Transportation details from arriving into Nepal, new airports, to taking local or private transport throughout the country

 - Lists, reviews & contact details of recommended trekking agencies

 - The latest entrance prices and trekking permit fees